Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 ```
  - The Construction.js file allows to sort columns.
 [Image one](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot5.png) and [Image two](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot6.png).

- It retrieves the body and title based on the Crop and Cultivar.
- * The src folder, it has a Form and Ajax folder.
-The Ajax folder has two classes.
-The DataTablesCommand.php file will return
-or retrieve the #content of the data.
+ - In the src folder, under the folder Ajax the DataTablesCommand.php allow to return/retrieve the #content of the data.
    In this case the Crop, Cultivar and Description.
 There is not need to modify this file.

  * The ResetButtonCommand.php file, it will reset the search.
  * The Form folder, I have a Class called Mlfruitandnut_form.
 It is building a #form by using a ajax return to display the Crops and Cultivars.
    Also, includes several function to return key, crop, cultivar and description for each cultivar.